 February is Black History Month!
 You can celebrate, discuss, and learn about Canadian Black heritage and culture with children by accessing multiple resources.
-Black Canadians have helped shape Canadian society and celebrating their contribution raises awareness and pays tribute to Black heritage and human rights.
+Black Canadians have helped shape Canadian society and celebrating their contributions raises awareness and pays tribute to Black heritage and human rights.
 Here is a list of resources to help you get started:

 Attend family friendly local Black History Month events: